 Like many beginners I thought that knowing the basic syntax and a few control statements or packages was enough to consider myself proficient in that language.

 That all changed after the internship.
-I realized that my previous experience was simply not enough if I wanted to be a truly good coder.
+I realised that my previous experience was simply not enough if I wanted to be a truly good coder.

 Before the internship I had a basic understanding of MVC, having used CodeIgniter previously for a project at school, but I didn't really understood the multiple tutorials I followed before.
 I was following them almost completely mechanically and was used to writing the code in a certain way to get the job done, but I didn't understood why it worked the way it did.